Grand-daughter Lena and Lilyanna Easter 2007. All of Lily's puppies have not yet arrived.

 Eating can be a very tiring business!

-As soon as the puppies are able to lurch about by themselves at around 14 days we give them puppy gruel.
+As soon as the puppies are able to lurch about by themselves at between two and three weeks we give them puppy gruel.
 This the consistency of cream.
-We grind puppy food in the food processor and add goat milk powder and warm water.
+We soak the dog kibble with boiling water and mash it. add more water until it is the consistancy of gruel.
 We begin by feeding each baby with a teaspoon.
 Very quickly they learn to eat by themselves out of the communal dish.

 We used to have the puppies weaned by five weeks in order to have their first inoculation.
 Now the thinking is that this is not crucial.
 The amounts of mother’s immunization they are getting in the milk is small because the quantity of milk is greatly reduced.
 Mum has begun to wean the puppies on her own.
 We love natural weaning.
 It means mum can teach puppies a great deal as she can be with them as much as she likes.
 The puppies learn that first most important lesson ‘no means no’.
 When they want to nurse and mum says no, mum means no and shows them in a way we just can’t do.

 Our friend Leslie gives these puppies a little help with their supper.